Agbogbloshie is infamous due to its high heavy metals pollution levels from more than a decade of informal e-waste recycling.

 A study (2019)3 by the Basel Action Network and the International Pollutants Elimination Network found high levels of toxins such as polychlorinated biphenyls (PCBs) and chlorinated dioxins in free-range chicken eggs at Agbogbloshie, fearing this may be contaminating the food chain.

 Jack Caranavos and other researchers in 2013 found lead levels as high as 18,125 parts per million (ppm) in a soil sample collected from around Agbogbloshie.4 US EPA’s recommended safe levels for lead in bare soil in a non-play area such as Agbogbloshie is 1,200 ppm.5

 The FAO in 2016 was so concerned about high levels of toxins that were found in the soil and food samples from around the area that it declared Agbogbloshie “a toxic threat.”6

 Again, why do Accra residents eat food from Agbogbloshie?

 Nicknamed after Ghana's current president, the 8 years old 'Akufo-Addo' is engaged in hazardous child labour on the margins of Accra, Ghana's capital city.
 See how he navigates the fringes of Agbogbloshie, an area once listed alongside Chernobyl and Dzershinsk.

-How fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs, and how climate-related shocks and human activities are shaping the mobility of migrant fishers.
+Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs.
+Climate-related shocks, overfishing, and other human activities are also shaping the mobility of migrant fishers.